drhelius/Gearboy/README.md

 - Integrated disassembler.
 It can dump the full disassembled memory to a text file or access it in real time.
 - Compressed rom support (ZIP deflate).
 - Uses Qt framework for GUI and OpenGL for rendering.
 - Multi platform.
-Compiles and runs on Windows, Linux and Mac OS X.
+Compiles and runs on Windows, Linux, Mac OS X and iOS.
 - Visual Studio 2010 project provided for Windows.
-Netbeans 7.2 project provided for Linux and Mac OS X.
+Netbeans 7.2 project provided for Linux and Mac OS X. Xcode project for iOS.

 Todo List
 -----------